hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td colspan="2">Updates an existing entity.
 Takes as input an id (HuBMAP id or UUID) to an existing entity anda dictionary containing the properties either to add to or replace in the given entity.
 Returns an instance of the class corresponding with the given entity to reflect the new changes</td></tr>
 <tr><td rowspan="4">Arguments</td><td rowspan="2">identifier</td><td>Optional: No</td></tr><tr><td>Type: String</td></tr><tr><td rowspan="2">data</td><td>Optional: No</td></tr><tr><td>Type: Dictionary</td></tr>
 <tr><td>Outputs</td><td colspan="2">This method outputs an instance of a class corresponding to the class of the entity given by its id.</td></tr>
 <tr><td>Error Handling</td><td colspan="2">If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The update entity method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td colspan="2">A token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.
 If a token is not provided, or one is provided but is not in the HuBMAP-Read group, an exception will be raised.</td></tr>

 </table>